 James Springall is a pop art provocateur.
-Using a scalpel and glue to appropriate found imagery, he takes it out of context to create alternate narratives.
-Employing humour and satire to make social commentary, this reordering of existing material subverts its original message, giving it an entirely new identity.
+Armed with a scalpel and glue, he takes found imagery out of context to create alternate narratives, often employing satire to make social commentary.

 “James Springall uses collage to make perfect pop art”

 “Collages that are hilarious and poignant in equal abundance”

 “Bringing comedy to collage”